packetzero/diwebapp/README.md

 - **Low-Cost to Host** : Doesn't require any special web hosting (no database or server runtime).

 ## Data Files
+All of the CSV files are sample data, and should be customized for your event.
+The map image example used here was freely available on the web, and should be replaced by your own.

 - **challenges.csv** : Maps challenge names and icon files.
 Should be able to use as-is after yearly update.
 - **strings.json** : Update Date and Region Name.
 - **schedfinal.csv** : This is the main data file.
 It contains a row for each team, their scheduled times for challenges.
 The room assignments are placeholder aliases.